Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 2. IF (and only if) there is something to see nearby, then the ARpoise system goes into the details needed for each case: where is it exactly, does it use absolute or relative position, etc.?

-In the **ARpoiseDirectory,** the **admin** sets for each layer:
+In the **ARpoiseDirectory,** the **admin** has set for each of your layers:

 - The "Lat/Lon" GPS position that is the **center** for that layer.
+This is why we asked for the street address of your "home base."
+Later, the admin will move it to its proper "home" in Japantown.

 - The "Visibility in meters," that defines an **area around this center.** If the user is not standing in this area, they will not see the layer in the list of the ARpoise app.

 - For Hidden Histories, the visibility range is set at 200 Meters from the layer center position.
-This is only about half a block, so in Japantown you don‘t get confused by seeing too many layers in the list all at once.
+This is only about half a block, so when it is in Japantown you don‘t get confused by seeing too many layers in the list all at once.

 The **artist** then defines in **porPOIse**: